cmayer/MitoGeneExtractor/snakemake/README.md

 # MGE snakemake pipeline #
-Snakemake workflow for extraction of barcoding regions built around MitoGeneExtractor and adapted for genome skims of museum speicmens.
+Snakemake workflow for extracting high-quality barcoding gene regions, built around MitoGeneExtractor and adapted for genome skims of museum speicmens.

 # Requirements: #
 - Snakefile
-- config.yaml (see below)
+- config.yaml
-- Activated conda env - See mge_env.yaml
+- Activated conda env (see mge_env.yaml)
-- Can be run on a cluster using 'snakemake.sh'
+- Can be run on SLURM cluster using 'snakemake.sh'
+- cluster_config.yaml (if running on SLURM cluster)